Edith Craig: Personal life and death

 On the death of her mother Craig committed her life to preserving her mother's legacy.
-She opened the family home, Smallhythe Place in Kent, England to the public.
+She opened the family home at Smallhythe Place in Kent, England, to the public as a museum devoted to Terry's life and theatrical career.
 From 1939 she was supported in running the house by the National Trust.

+Craig died of coronary thrombosis and chronic myocarditis on 27 March 1947 at Smallhythe Place while planning a Shakespeare festival in honor of her mother.
 On her death she left Smallhythe Place to the National Trust as a memorial to her mother.
-Craig died of coronary thrombosis and chronic myocarditis on 27 March 1947 at Priest's House, Smallhythe Place while planning a Shakespeare festival in honour of her mother.
 Her body was cremated.
 Marshall and Atwood are buried alongside each other at St John the Baptist's Church, Small Hythe.
 Craig's ashes were supposed to be buried there as well, but at the time of Marshall and Atwood's deaths the ashes got lost, and a memorial was placed in the cemetery instead.

+Legacy

-Edith Craig suffered from acute arthritis especially in her hands.
-In her younger days, this painful condition prevented her from becoming a professional pianist.
-In her later years, after the death of her mother, Craig dictated her memoirs to her friend Vera Holme, known as Jacko.
+Craig is regarded as one of the earliest professional female stage directors in Britain and a major figure in feminist theatre history.
+After the death of her mother, Craig dictated her memoirs to her friend Vera Holme, known as Jacko.
 Holme wrote them down in a quarto notebook that was "lost in an attic" for decades and then sold to Ann Rachlin in 1978.
 They included Craig's reminiscences of her childhood and life with her mother, brother and Henry Irving.
 Rachlin published them in her book Edy was a Lady in 2011.

 Virginia Woolf is said to have used Edith Craig as a model for the character of Miss LaTrobe in her novel Between the Acts (1941).
-A play by David Hare, to premiere in 2025 and starring Ralph Fiennes as Henry Irving, Grace Pervades, explores the life of Irving, Terry, Craig and her brother Edward.
+David Hare's play Grace Pervades, explores the lives of Irving, Terry and her children.
+It premiered in 2025 at Theatre Royal, Bath, transferring in 2026 to the Theatre Royal, Haymarket.